The BaselineAPS™ Method From Academia to Silicon Valley Lab to Software

 • We define Load Capacity as:

 • Analyzing an athlete's body structure and movement and the capacity for that structure to accommodate training and performance load (12,20,33,37,60,61).
-Biomechanical, neuromuscular systems, motor learning and motor control principles influence one's load capacity (3,25,26,30,32,33,34,38,40,41,42,46,47,56,62).
-Diminished integration of these systems leads to deleterious movement mechanics and therefore increase the risk for injury potential (17,25,26,33,34,36,38,39,60,61,62,) and diminish performance economy (12,13,14,15,16,17,18,19 20,21,40)
+Biomechanical, neuromuscular systems, motor learning, and motor control principles influence one's load capacity (3,25,26,30,32,33,34,38,40,41,42,46,47,56,62).
+Diminished integration of these systems leads to deleterious movement mechanics, which increases the risk for injury potential (17,25,26,33,34,36,38,39,60,61,62,) and diminishes performance economy.
+(12,13,14,15,16,17,18,19 20,21,40)

 • How we evaluate Load Capacity:

-• BaselineAPS uses screening modules where the athletes movement is acquired and then categorized relative to deviations from an optimal efficiency (16,19,21,22,38,39,46) and optimal movement quotient.
-The optimal movement quotient is one considered to promote the least risk of injury and highest potential for performance efficiency.
+• BaselineAPS uses screening modules where the athlete’s movement is acquired and then categorized relative to deviations from optimal efficiency (16,19,21,22,38,39,46) and optimal movement quotient.
+The optimal movement quotient is one considered to promote the least risk of injury and the highest potential for performance efficiency.
 (16,17,19,20,21,22,38,39,40,41,42,43)

 Key Mechanical IndicatorsTM

-Our software uses proprietary patent pending algorithms to convert quantitative and qualitative data to a scale value range.
-The closer to optimal movement efficiency the outcome, the closer to the optimal scale value (22,28,29,30,31,38,41,43).
-Our quantification contributes to 11 Key Mechanical Indicators essentially separating “signal from noise”.
-The outcome produces 11 KMI Quotients which identify strengths and weaknesses in the athletes foundational readiness for movement.
+Our software uses proprietary, patent-pending algorithms to convert quantitative and qualitative data to a scale value range.
+The closer the outcome is to optimal movement efficiency, the closer it is to the optimal scale value (22,28,29,30,31,38,41,43).
+Our quantification contributes to 11 Key Mechanical Indicators, essentially separating “signal from noise.”
+The outcome produces 11 KMI Quotients, which identify strengths and weaknesses in the athlete’s foundational readiness for movement.
 (15,16,20,22,29,31,32,33,40,41,42,43,44,45,46,47,48,49,56,61,62)

 Learn more